Hichamous/testrepo/README.md

 ## Editing the file

-Its a markdown file is the repository.
+Its a markdown file is the repository